-This wonderful village pub has been in the hands of the Hunt and McQuhae family since the 18th century.
+This wonderful village pub has been in the hands of the Hunt/McQuhae family since the eighteenth century.
 It has two rooms of markedly different character.
 Left of the central corridor is the venerable tap room with its vast inglenook fireplace, panelling, wall seating round three sides, scrubbed tables and benches, quarry-tiled floor and one-handed clock.
 The screen at the rear was installed about 1880 and was glazed at the top so the licensee could keep an eye on proceedings when descending the stairs.
 The Victorian furnishings were made at the village blacksmith’s/carpentry shop (run by the same family as the pub).
 At the heart of the Bell is a glazed-in servery with sliding windows, one of only a handful of such in the country.
 It is said to date from the 1930s.
 The ebony hand-pumps bear the date 1902.
 The second room wraps round the servery in an L-shape and took this form in 1974 with the removal of a partition between its two parts: evidence for their former separate nature is the brass figure 3 on a beam (numbers 1, 2 and 4 can be seen elsewhere).
-As for the gents’ loo, this is outside and known for obvious reasons after a few beers on a dark evening as the ‘Planetarium’!
+As for the gents’ loo, this is outside and known for obvious reasons after a few beers on a dark evening as the 'Planetarium'!
 It was added in 1933 when mains water was installed.
 The Bell has won many CAMRA awards including, most recently, Pub of the Year 2019.

 A great classic rural pub and a winner of many CAMRA awards.
 It has been in the same family since the 18th century (five generations – Hunt/MacQuhae/Macauley family names) and its building history goes back much further.
 It started as a cruck-framed hall (a cruck can be seen outside on the left in the gents' - of which more anon!), has been much changed over the centuries and now presents an unassuming red-brick face to the world.
 The approach is via a sun-trap veranda with red quarry-tiled floor and seating either side.
 There are two public rooms, located either side of a red quarry-tiled passage from the front door.